Modulate and Reconstruct: Learning Hyperspectral Imaging from Misaligned Smartphone Views: Abstract

 \section{Abstract}

-Hyperspectral reconstruction (HSR) from RGB images is a fundamentally ill-posed problem due to severe spectral information loss.
-Existing approaches typically rely on a single RGB image, limiting reconstruction accuracy.
+Hyperspectral reconstruction (HSR) from RGB images is a highly promising direction for accurate color reproduction and material color measurement.
+While most existing approaches rely on a single RGB image --- thereby limiting reconstruction accuracy --- the majority of modern smartphones are equipped with two or more cameras.
 In this work, we propose a novel multi-image-to-hyperspectral reconstruction (MI-HSR) framework that leverages a triple-camera smartphone system, where two lenses are equipped with carefully selected spectral filters.
-Our configuration, grounded in theoretical and empirical analysis, enables richer and more diverse spectral observations than conventional single-camera setups.
+Our easy-to-implement configuration, based on theoretical and empirical analysis, allows to obtain more complete and diverse spectral data than traditional single-chamber setups.
 To support this new paradigm, we introduce Doomer, the first dataset for MI-HSR, comprising aligned images from three smartphone cameras and a hyperspectral reference camera across diverse scenes.
-We show that the proposed HSR model achieves consistent improvements over existing methods on the newly proposed benchmark.
-In a nutshell, our setup allows 30\% towards more accurately estimated spectra compared to an ordinary RGB camera.
-Our findings suggest that multi-view spectral filtering with commodity hardware can unlock more accurate and practical hyperspectral imaging solutions.
+We further introduce a lightweight alignment module for MI-HSR that effectively fuses multi-view inputs while mitigating parallax- and occlusion-induced artifacts.
+Proposed module demonstrate consistent quality improvements for modern HSR methods.
+In a nutshell, our setup allows 30\% more accurate estimations of spectra compared to an ordinary RGB camera, while the proposed alignment module boosts the reconstruction quality of SotA methods by an additional 5\%.
+Our findings suggest that spectral filtering of multiple views with commodity hardware unlocks more accurate and practical hyperspectral imaging.